Improwised/improwised-new-website/newapp/src/content/blog/internal-developer-platform-guide.md

   - question: "What is the difference between Platform Engineering and an internal developer platform?"
     answer: "Platform Engineering is the discipline of designing and maintaining infrastructure and tools for developers.
 An IDP is the product created by platform engineering teams to provide self-service capabilities."
 ---

-# Guide on Successful Internal Developer Platform: Best Practices, Benefits, and Use Cases

 Internal Developer Platforms power today’s tech teams \- not due to hype, but because building software now goes way beyond old-school DevOps setups.
 Speed gives companies an edge, even as systems get tougher: think multiple clouds, Kubernetes sprawl, scattered services, strict rules to follow, along with tight safety checks.